dcstlouis/django-rest-framework/docs/api-guide/pagination.md

 The built-in styles currently all use links included as part of the content of the response.
 This style is more accessible when using the browsable API.

 Pagination is only performed automatically if you're using the generic views or viewsets.
-If you're using a regular `APIView`, you'll need to call into the pagination API yourself to ensure you return a paginated response.
+If you're using a regular [`APIView`][apiview], you'll need to call into the pagination API yourself to ensure you return a paginated response.
 See the source code for the `mixins.ListModelMixin` and `generics.GenericAPIView` classes for an example.

 Pagination can be turned off by setting the pagination class to `None`.